What will criminal justice look like in 2040?

 The impact?
 “There will be more people to be either victims or solutions,” Vila observes.
 For example, he explains, an increase in the elderly population could result in greater victimization, but it could also lead to more elderly people using their discretionary time to report crime and guide children.

 Technological advances will also have a great influence on crime fighting.
 Developments in surveillance, biometrics, DNA analysis, and radio frequency identification microchips will enhance crime prevention and crime solving.
-Increasingly sophisticated intelligence databases will likely be used not only by police officers and analysts, but by the general public—as is now common with sex offender registries.
+Increasingly sophisticated intelligence databases will likely be used not only by police officers and analysts, but by the general public—as is now common with registries of those convicted of sex offenses.

 The future will also bring improvements in interoperability systems that allow officials to talk electronically to one another, particularly during emergencies.
 And, Vila concludes, better connection among people and agencies will lead to a decrease in the attractiveness and vulnerability of crime targets.